weareblahs/weareblahs/README.md

 And yes, I'm a person who didn't uses too much social networking apps for chatting.
 There you go:
 Twitter: ThisIsTYX
 Email: tanyuxuan2005@gmail.com
-Telegram: Account deleted due to personal reasons - maybe I'll decide to come back at sometime, I don't know when.
+Telegram: Account deleted due to some personal reasons - maybe I'll decide to come back at sometime, I don't know when.
+Want to contact me?
+Then see contact options above.